ImDaNintendo-WiiGuy/MBG2MBP/README.md

 5. Copy "sound" folder to marble\data

+6. Copy "home" folder to marble\client\ui (again)

-6. Launch the game, enter any level and experience MBP in MBG!
+7. Launch the game, enter any level and experience MBP in MBG!

 If you have any issues please go to the issues tab and list a new issue.